 The alternative strategy is to focus on actually using the information you have to build something.
 This involves linking concepts together and compressing information so it fits in the bigger picture.
-Here are some ideas to get started:
+Here are some ideas to get started and maybe try out with a home tutor:

 Metaphor – Metaphors can allow you to quickly organize information by comparing a complex idea to a simple one.
 When you find relationships between information, come up with analogies to increase your understanding.
 Compare neurons with waves on a string.
 Make metaphors comparing parts of a brain with sections of your computer.